web-development-course/HelloWorld/README.md

 - Go to your home directory (windows: `cd \` | mac: `cd ~`)
 - Create a new folder named Code (windows: `md Code` | mac: `mkdir Code`)
 - Enter into your new folder `cd Code`
-- Install Sails.js `npm install -g sails`

 # Create the HelloWorld Application
+- Install Sails.js: open the terminal and type `npm install -g sails`
 - In the Code directory, Generate the helloworld app `sails new helloworld` (your can change 'helloworld' with any other app name)
 - Navigate into the new generated app folder `cd helloworld`
 - Run the app `sails lift`